 If you're wondering what the default password for the PostgreSQL user is, there isn't one.
 Many administrators, especially those familiar with MySQL, often expect there to be a default password when first accessing PostgreSQL on Linux.
 A key step is figuring out how to access PostgreSQL.

 This tutorial will walk you through the steps how to change default postgres password effectively, ensuring your database remains secure from unauthorized access.
-In addition, we will also discuss the potential risks of keeping the default Postgres password and
+In addition, we will also discuss the potential risks of keeping the default Postgres password.

 The default Postgres password is "postgres," which is assigned to the superuser account during installation.
 Since this password is pre-set and simple to guess, it poses a security risk if left unchanged.
 Many users fail to update the default password, making their database vulnerable to unauthorized access.